-The best clients tend to seek out your professional opinion and, at the very least, seriously consider what you have to say.
-It doesn’t mean that they’ll always do things your way, but your voice should be included in the discussion.
+The best clients tend to seek your professional opinion.
+And they seriously consider what you have to say.
+It doesn’t mean that they’ll always do things your way.
+But they value your opinion.

-On the other hand, a client who has specific, tangible goals for what they want their website to accomplish brings clarity to the process.
-When you know what someone’s needs and expectations are, you can create a plan of action to make it happen.
+On the other hand, a client who has specific, tangible goals for their website brings clarity.
+Knowing someone’s needs and expectations allows you to create a plan.
 Here’s to no more guessing games!

-It’s also worth noting that, even if a client isn’t quite sure of what they want, you do have the opportunity to help guide them in the right direction.
+It’s also worth noting that you have an opportunity to help guide clients in the right direction.
 Therefore, don’t be too discouraged by a slow start.
 There’s still time to develop those goals.

-You’ll gain an appreciation for those clients who understand that there are certain times when money has to be spent in order to do things the right way.
-This is especially true when it comes to eCommerce, as a little extra spent early on can save a lot of extra costs (and headaches) down the road.
+You’ll gain an appreciation for clients who understand this reality.
+Sometimes money must be spent to do things right, particularly when it comes to eCommerce.
+A little money invested upfront can save extra costs (and headaches) down the road.

-This also goes hand-in-hand with clients who are good listeners, as noted above.
-Part of our advisory role is to provide the best information possible when it comes to recommending tools and services that help to ensure everything works the way it should.
-The hope is that your client will take your advice to heart and make the best decision for their business.
+This also goes together with clients who are good listeners.
+Part of our advisory role is to recommend tools and services that produce the best outcomes.
+The hope is that they’ll take our advice and make the best decision possible.

 4. They Value You and Your Time

-On the other hand, it’s a wonderful feeling when a client treats you as part of the family.
-They understand that you’re busy and don’t take up your time unnecessarily.
+On the other hand, it’s a wonderful feeling when someone treats you like family.
+They understand that you’re busy.
+They don’t waste your time.
 And when something happens in your life (good or bad), they offer words of encouragement.

-In my own experience, I’ve witnessed both the birth of my daughter and the passing of my mother.
-In both instances, it was truly wonderful that several clients took time out for either congratulations or condolences.
+For example, I witnessed the birth of my daughter and the passing of my mother.
+In both instances, several clients took time to send congratulations or condolences.
 It makes for a stronger relationship – one where everyone feels like they matter.

-And, of course, it helps when clients routinely make a good faith effort to pay your invoices.
-Doing so is another sign that they both value and respect you.
+It also helps when clients make a good-faith effort to pay invoices.
+Doing so is a sign that they value and respect you.